AlecRedmond/AR_BayesSolver/README.md

 ### 1. Create a Network

-Most of the user's interaction with this library will be through the BayesianNetwork interface, which can be instantiated as follows:
+Most of the user's interaction with this library will be through the BayesianNetwork interface, where a new network can be instantiated as follows:

 ```Java
 BayesianNetwork network = BayesianNetwork.newNetwork("RAIN_SPRINKLER_WET_GRASS");